 Employees have the right to a safe work environment.
 In the event of a workplace accident, Iowa workers’ compensation law provides that victims have the right to receive compensation through workers’ compensation benefits.
 Workers’ comp attorney Niko Pothitakis has dedicated his career as an injury lawyer to helping injured Iowa workers fight for their right to fair compensation.
 Pothitakis Law Firm seeks to level the playing field between injured workers and insurance adjusters in Iowa workers’ compensation insurance claims.
 When employees are hurt on the job, they have a right to seek compensation for medical expenses, medications and equipment, lost wages, and pain and suffering.

-If you or a loved one has sustained a job injury, a workers’ compensation lawyer at Pothitakis Law Firm can help.
+If you or a loved one sustained work-related injuries, a workers’ compensation lawyer at Pothitakis Law Firm can help.
 Call 319-754-6400.

-Traumatic injuries, or injuries that occur as a result of an accident, and cumulative injuries, or those that occur over time, are covered under Iowa workers’ compensation laws.
-Though a variety of injuries can happen in the workplace, some accidents and injuries are more commonly seen by injury lawyers than others.
-Frequent causes of traumatic workplace injuries are:
+Traumatic work-related injuries, or injuries that occur as a result of an accident, and cumulative injuries, or those that occur over time, are covered under Iowa workers’ compensation laws.
+Though a variety of injuries can happen in the workplace, some accidents and injuries are more commonly seen by workers' compensation attorneys than others.
+Frequent causes of traumatic work injuries that are covered in Iowa workers' compensation claims are: